-enjoyment of economic, social and cultural rights under any given circumstances."
-The United Nations Committee on the Rights of the Child in General Comment 16 finds that States should "[e]nsure access to effective remedy for children whose rights have been infringed by a business enterprise acting as a private party or as a State agent."
-Access to justice and effective remedy is of particular importance to the youth Petitioners.
+jurisdiction, without infringing the sovereignty or diminishing the obligations of host states under the Covenant."108 Furthermore it has required that "[t]o comply with their international obligations in relation to Article 12, States Parties have to respect the enjoyment of the right to health in other countries, and to prevent third parties from violating the right in other countries."109 As stated in the OHCHR Report, "irrespective of the additional strain climate change-related events may place on available resources, States remain under an obligation to ensure the widest possible enjoyment of economic, social and cultural rights under any given circumstances."110 The United Nations Committee on the Rights of the Child in General Comment 16 finds that States should "[e]nsure access to effective remedy for children whose rights have been infringed by a business enterprise acting as a private party or as a State agent."
+111 Access to justice and effective remedy is of particular importance to the youth Petitioners.

 The Maastricht Principles articulate the current state of international law regarding ETOs, as set out above, including the obligation for states to avoid causing harm.
-Principle 13 states that:
+Principle 13 states

 States must desist from acts and omissions that create a real risk of nullifying or impairing the enjoyment of economic, social and cultural rights extraterritorially.
 The responsibility of States is engaged where such nullification or impairment is a foreseeable result of their conduct.
-Uncertainty about potential impacts does not constitute justification for such conduct.
+Uncertainty about potential impacts does not constitute justification for such conduct. f12